turingschool/front-end-curriculum/lessons/module-3/react-basic-lifecycle-methods-and-propTypes.md

 ## Basic React Lifecycle Methods

+A React Component goes through 3 phases during it's Lifecycle:

+* 1. Birth/Mounting
+* 2. Growth/Updating
+* 3. Death/Unmounting

+This lesson will focus on the Birth/Mounting phase and we will cover the other 2 later this week.

 ### Constructor && Super

 Let's talk about the first methods we see in a class based React component.